AviAtulMakkar/AMUHACKS5.0-CTF/README.md

-# AMUHACKS 5.0-CTF Writeups
+# CREST-CTF Writeups

-A collection of writeups from the AMUHACKS 5.0 CTF.
+A collection of writeups from the CREST-CTF.

 ## Table of Contents